-ARTICLE: Jurisprudential Source of Freedom of Conscience and Religious Tolerance ("Toleration") - a 2009 quadricentennial
+ARTICLE: Juridical Source of Freedom of Conscience and Religious Tolerance ("Toleration") - a 2009 quadricentennial contribution

 ARTICLE: Governors Island - Lifeblood of American Liberty.
-Commemorating the Jewish arrival in 1654, in what is now New York,
+Commemorating full residency of Ashkenazim AND Sephardim in New

-and Jewish instrumentality in New World trade and settlement (by Joep de Koning - and affirmed in Edward Kritzler's book of
+York in 1655 - Jewish instrumentality in New World trade and settlement (by Joep de Koning - affirmed in E. Kritzler's 2008

 ARTICLE: First Amendment Right of the People to Petition the Government for a Redress of Grievances - 1649 (by Joep de Koning)